AtomiJD/jdCCounter/README.md

 # jdCCounter - A Carrot Counter App

-This is a simple Apple Watch app to count carrots you see.
+Behold, a streamlined Apple Watch application meticulously engineered to quantify the carrots encountered within your visual spectrum.